v12technology/fluxtion-examples-old/README.md

     * fluxtion-statemachine - a statemachine generator powered by fluxtion core, leveraging Fluxtions's annotations.

 ### How do I get set up? ###
-This guide will sep you thorugh the process of running the reference-core exmaple project. at the [end of the guide](#configuartion-for-all-examples) is configuration information to run all the examples in this project.
+This guide will step you through the process of running the reference-core example project.
+At the [end of the guide](#configuartion-for-all-examples) is configuration information to run all the examples in this project.

 * Install Fluxtion Core Trial:
-    * Download the latest trial version version for you platform from [dropbox](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AAA01xw4EDZcYW0elHxkKoM1a?dl=0), the follwoing versions are available:
+    * Download the latest trial version for you platform from [dropbox](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AAA01xw4EDZcYW0elHxkKoM1a?dl=0), the following versions are available:
         * [Windows installer](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AAD6vSalNq4j2D6JGKeHBfIVa/fluxtion-core-trial.exe?dl=0)
         * [windows zip file](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AAD_i_lBRksoynyG67DYRL6Sa/fluxtion-core-trial.zip?dl=0)
         * [linux self extracting archive](https://www.dropbox.com/sh/p8g5iqxbedzgcur/AACdzgBWQ3aclYbr6maileY5a/fluxtion-core-trial-0.1.5.sh?dl=0).
     * The download will be either an installation package or an archive, unpack/install as ncessary on the local machine.
 * Activating License
-    * Fluxtion is a license based product before running any examples the **Fluxtion license must be activated**.
+    * Fluxtion is a license based product so before running any examples the **Fluxtion license must be activated**.
     * Locate the install directory and run **fluxtion.exe activate Q3WWS-QBQAY-75JEY-GG7UK-FPKI**, e.g. for windows:

 ```bash